LucHermitte/lh-vim-lib/doc/Project.md

 # Introduction
 Define new kind of variables: `p:` variables.

-The objective if to avoid duplicating a lot of `b:variables` in many buffers.
+The objective is to avoid duplicating a lot of `b:variables` in many buffers.
 Instead, all buffers will point to a same global variable associated to the current project.